Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

     The middle part of the user interface is designed for map display, for data editing windows, and for some other purposes.

-    The 4 subwindows on the left and right edges (`Maps`, ` Dig.Elev.Model(DEM)`, `Data`, `Route`) can be moved separately and can be docked in different arrangements at different locations.
-You can open and close the windows using the `Window` menu item.
+    Each of the 5 subwindows on the left and right edges (`Maps`, ` Dig.Elev.Model(DEM)`, `Workspace`, `Database`, `Routing`) can be moved and docked at the left resp. right edge of the main window or used as floating window.
+You can open and close these windows using the `Window` menu item.

 * The GUI contains some hints about recommended first actions.
 These are described in the following points.
 Similar information in the form of info boxes is often obtained if one points with the mouse on a displayed object.